Ensembles of Localised Models for Time Series Forecasting: Related Work

 The only prior work that uses time series clustering for localising and addressing data heterogeneity of GFMs, to the best of our knowledge, is the work of \citet{ref_2}.
 This work implements feature-based clustering approaches using K-means \citep{ref_90}, DBScan \citep{Ester1996ADA}, Partition Around Medoids \citep[PAM,][]{kaufman_1990_pam} and Snob \citep{wallace1994intrinsic} as base clustering algorithms.
 For each identified cluster, those authors build a separate GFM, using RNN as the base forecasting algorithm.
 That work also has been extended to address real-world forecasting challenges in retail and healthcare \citep{ref_13,Bandara2020-en}.
 However, these approaches have the limitation of information loss that may occur due to the suboptimal grouping of time series.
 As the method makes a hard binary decision about which GFM to use for a particular time series, based on the clustering, a wrong selection here leads to a sub-optimal model being used.
 Our proposed framework addresses this limitation by aggregating the forecasts generated by a set of clusters in multiple iterations.
 On top of this, we use both feature-based and distance-based clustering techniques to identify subgroups of time series, where prior work has been only based on feature-based clustering.

 \citet{pablo_2020_principles} see clustering as a method to add more complexity to a GFM.
-They only consider random clustering for their experiments and show that increasing model complexity can improve the forecasting accuracy.
-We use their work as a starting point, also addressing data heterogeneity by using more sophisticated clustering techniques, and therewith also increasing model complexity in a directed and focused way.
+Those authors show that increasing model complexity can improve the forecasting accuracy, thus localising GFMs by using techniques such as clustering supports to improve the performance of GFMs.
+They only consider random clustering for their experiments.
+We use their work as a theoretical base and a starting point, also addressing data heterogeneity by using more sophisticated clustering techniques, and therewith also increasing model complexity in a directed and focused way.

+The main notion of GFMs is typically that all series used for training are relevant for evaluation, which is why it is beneficial to develop a GFM that will perform well on average across these series (and localise accordingly).
+Another related topic is data augmentation, where, e.g., \citet{BANDARA2021108148} use simulated series to improve the performance of GFMs.
+However, as here the GFM does not need to perform well on the augmented series, here the GFM needs to be trained in a pooled way across real and augmented data, without localisation, so that the GFM can generalise across both real and augmented data, to prevent overfitting on the real data.